Skip to content

 Set the thermostat temperature up to around 80° in case of extreme heat events.
 Just remember when you come back home it will take time for the house to cool back down, a drop of about 2° per hour is to be expected, even longer if there is a lot of humidity.

-Yes, but in the Pacific Northwest, our air conditioning units are not built for extreme heat.
-It’s important to give your AC unit a rest.
 A good rule of thumb is to run your unit no more than 20 degrees cooler than it is outside if you can.
 When it is 100 and above, try to set your thermostat to 75 or even 80.
 Try to give your unit a break in the evenings.

 Keep it clean and free from obstruction, make sure there is proper air flow around the outdoor unit, keep trees, and shrubs cut back away from the AC unit.
 Make sure your filters are clean.
 It is safe to run a sprinkler on your AC unit to help cool the compressor, just don’t use a pressure washer or anything with high enough pressure to bend or damage the outdoor coil fins.